SherryYXH/SiriusMindShare_StoreFrontImage_Neurons/Image_Neuron/README.md

 2. Confusion Matrix & Classification Report: Identifying misclassification patterns and precision-recall trade-offs.
 3. Feature Analysis: Interpreting key contributors to model decisions.

+### Expected Outcomes
+Validation of model effectiveness in predicting neuron improvement suggestions.
+Identification of the best-performing model based on evaluation metrics.
+Insights into how image aesthetics and attention-based factors influence prediction accuracy.

+By systematically comparing these models, this validation step ensures the reliability of AI-driven recommendations, supporting small businesses in optimizing their storefront designs through data-driven insights.